pahadiaarun/SnapDiary_MERN_APP/README.md

 - Axios : Promise based HTTP client for the browser and node.js.
 - Material UI : Material-UI is simply a library that allows us to import and use different components to create a user interface in our React Js.

-#### Alternatives to technology used
-- React Js can be replaced by others popular fronted framework like Vue,Angular,Svelte or Ember
-- Node Js can be  replaced by Deno/koa , flask/Django
-- Mongodb can be replaced by SQL type DB
-- Material UI can be replaced  by BootStrap

 # Author